aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - AptosBFT is the Aptos protocol's BFT consensus algorithm.
 - AptosBFT is based on HotStuff.

-## Aptos Blockchain
+## Aptos blockchain

-- The **Aptos Blockchain** is a ledger of immutable transactions agreed upon by the validators on the Aptos network (the network of validators).
+- The **Aptos blockchain** is a ledger of immutable transactions agreed upon by the validators on the Aptos network (the network of validators).

 ## Aptos-core

 Aptos-core is the open source technology on which the Aptos Payment Network runs.
 Aptos-core contains software for

-* the Aptos Blockchain itself, which generates and stores the immutable ledger of confirmed transactions and
+* the Aptos blockchain itself, which generates and stores the immutable ledger of confirmed transactions and
-* the validation process, which implements the consensus algorithm to validate transactions and add them to the Aptos Blockchain immutable ledger.
+* the validation process, which implements the consensus algorithm to validate transactions and add them to the Aptos blockchain immutable ledger.

 ## Aptos Framework
 The Aptos Framework defines the public API for blockchain updates and the structure of on-chain data.
 It defines the business logic and access control for the three key pillars of Aptos functionality: payments, treasury, and on-chain governance.
 It is implemented as a set of modules written in the Move programming language and stored on-chain as Move bytecode.

 ## Aptos node
-An Aptos node is a peer entity of the Aptos network that tracks the state of the Aptos Blockchain.
+An Aptos node is a peer entity of the Aptos network that tracks the state of the Aptos blockchain.
 There are two types of Aptos nodes, [validators](#validator) and [fullnodes](#fullnode)).

 ## Aptos Protocol